ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_exposure/high_ldl_cholesterol/index.rst

 Blood tests commonly report LDL-C: the amount of cholesterol which is estimated to be contained with LDL particles, on average, using a formula, the Friedewald equation.
 In clinical context, mathematically calculated estimates of LDL-C are commonly used as an estimate of how much low density lipoproteins are driving progression of atherosclerosis.

 It should be emphasized that LDL-C is not a measurement of actual LDL particles.
 LDL-C is only an estimate (not measured from the individual's blood sample) of how much cholesterol is being transported by all LDL particles, which is either a smaller concentration of large particles or a high concentration of small particles.
-[Wikipedia]_, [Centers-For-Disease-Control-And-Prevention]_
+[Wikipedia-LDLC]_, [Centers-For-Disease-Control-And-Prevention]_

 Modeling High LDL-c in GBD 2017
 -------------------------------